semgrep/ocaml-tree-sitter-core/doc/overview.md

 ==

 [tree-sitter](https://tree-sitter.github.io/tree-sitter/) generates C
-parsers from grammars specified in json via javascript, with optional help from custom C code.
+parsers from grammars specified in json via JavaScript, with optional help from custom C code.

 The tree-sitter project also comes with grammars for a variety of